 |#infra:grapheneos.org||Infrastructure monitoring and discussion|

 The official GrapheneOS space groups together all of the official rooms along with members of the community who join the space.
-Spaces are a new experimental Matrix feature and older clients will see it as an unusable chat room rather than as a community space.
 You can join the space at #community:grapheneos.org

 The official subreddit is /r/GrapheneOS.
 The subreddit is currently primarily used for announcements and you should use the Matrix rooms to seek support or participate in the community.

 Do not contact us with offers to sell us products or services.

 Please don't contact the GrapheneOS project or developers to request support / device support / features or to report bugs.
 Use the community platforms and issue trackers listed below.
 The developers are active on the Matrix room but the broader community can usually answer most questions, and this allows the developers to focus their time and energy on the project.

 Email is the preferred way to contact the project.
 Twitter direct messages are checked much less frequently.
 A public @reply in a tweet is not a good way to contact the project.
 It is not considered sending a message by Twitter and is not queued up as a message to be read, only as a regular notification that is likely to be missed or forgotten.